Electoral reform: Canada

-The Liberal members of the special all-committee on electoral reform urged Prime Minister Justin Trudeau to break his promise to change Canada's voting system before the next federal election in 2019.
-That call for inaction came as opposition members of the committee pressured Trudeau to keep the commitment.
-In its final report, Strengthening Democracy in Canada, the Standing Committee on Electoral Reform recommended the government design a new proportional system and hold a national referendum to gauge Canadians' support.
+Liberal members of the Standing Committee on Electoral Reform urged Prime Minister Justin Trudeau to break his promise to change Canada's voting system before the next federal election in 2019.
+Meanwhile, NDP and Green members of the committee pressured Trudeau to keep the commitment.
+In its final report, Strengthening Democracy in Canada, (December 2016) the Standing Committee on Electoral Reform recommended the government design a proportional election system and hold a national referendum to gauge Canadians' support.

-In December 2016-January 2017, the Government of Canada undertook a survey of Canadian opinion regarding electoral reform, with some 360,000 responses received.
+Between December 2016 and January 2017, the Government of Canada undertook a survey of Canadian opinion regarding electoral reform, with some 360,000 responses received.

-On February 1, 2017, the Liberal Minister of Democratic Institutions, Karina Gould, announced that a change of voting system would no longer be in her mandate, citing a lack of broad consensus among Canadians on what voting system would be best.
+On February 1, 2017, the Liberal Minister of Democratic Institutions, Karina Gould, announced that a change of voting system was no longer in her mandate, citing a lack of broad consensus among Canadians on what voting system would be best.

-The Province of Ontario recently permitted the use of Instant Runoff Voting, often called the "ranked ballot," for municipal elections.
-IRV is not a proportional voting system and is opposed by both Election Districts Voting and Fair Vote Canada for provincial or federal elections.
+The Province of Ontario permitted the use of instant runoff voting, often called the "ranked ballot", for municipal elections.
+IRV is not a proportional voting system and is opposed by both Fair Vote Canada and Election Districts Voting for provincial or federal elections.
+The Ontario government later rescinded this legislation, and municipalities use a plurality system (either first past the post or plurality block voting) for all elections.

-Czechia
+Czech Republic

-The electoral threshold for multi-party coalitions was reformed due to a court ruling from 10% to 8% for two-party coalitions.
+The electoral threshold for multi-party coalitions was reduced due to a court ruling from 10 percent to 8 percent for two-party coalitions in 2021.

 Denmark

-The Danish electoral system was reformed from first-past-the-post voting to additional member system in 1915 and proportional representation in 1920.
+The Danish electoral system was reformed from first-past-the-post voting to the additional member system in 1915 and in 1920 to proportional representation (a form of mixed-member proportional) with list PR used at the district level and list PR also used to allocate overall at-large top-up seats.

 European Union

-An minimum electoral threshold of 3.5% has been proposed by the European Parliament.
+A minimum electoral threshold of 3.5 percent has been proposed by the European Parliament.
 A minimum electoral threshold is considered unconstitutional by German courts and was not applied in Germany.
 Transnational party-lists have been proposed for the European parliament elections.

 Georgia

-Changes to the electoral threshold in Georgia are considered.
+Changes to the constitution of Georgia in 2017 reformed the presidential election to an indirect election through an electoral college starting with the 2024 Georgian presidential election.

 Germany

 In 1953 the federal state electoral threshold was replaced with a national electoral threshold, reducing party fragmentation.
 In 1972 the voting age was lowered from 21 to 18.

-The seat allocation method was 1987 switched from the D'Hondt method to largest remainder method and 2009 to Webster/Sainte-Laguë method, due to concerns of lower proportionality for small parties.
+In 1987, the seat allocation method was switched from the D'Hondt method to largest remainder method and was switched again in 2009, to Webster/Sainte-Laguë method, due to concerns of lower proportionality for small parties.

 The 2013 the compensation mechanism was adjusted to reduce the negative vote weight in compensating between federal states.